ApsaraDB/PolarDB-for-PostgreSQL/doc/polardb/roadmap.md

 ## Roadmap of PolarDB

-PolarDB project will gradually roll out features and components to form a share-nothing distributed database.
+PolarDB project will gradually release features and components to form a share-nothing distributed database.
 Each major release offers complete functions as a RDBM system.
 We plan three major releases.

 In the first release we target a cluster version based on Paxos replication, enhancing high performance and high availability for single-node PostgreSQL system.
 In the second release, we introduce technologies such as distributed transactions, distributed MVCC, and distributed SQL computation to support a shared-nothing OLTP system.
 In this version,  PolarDB can expand to a cluster of 100+ nodes with linear scalability.
 At the same time, it is compatible with a single-node PostgreSQL in term of SQL functions and ACID capabilities.